rahulsharma0628/sentiment_analysis_amazon_reviews/README.md

 Source of Data, Characteristics of Data
 =======================
 •	The data was inspired from Kaggle.com which describes the reviews of user who bought cellphone via Amazon.
-Link: https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews
+Link: https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews<br>
 •	The data included labels like Brand, Reviews, Rating, Image, URL, etc. with sample size of around 82,000.
-There were two datasets namely items and reviews
+There were two datasets namely items and reviews<br>
 •	There was a total of 10 brands, with a total of 792 items.